Where: The Old Man of Coniston hike from

 follow the road to the left here, then

-Station Road.
-It is so steep, it may be first
+lane Station Road.
+It is so steep, it may

 The image below is of the car park up on

-sea level.
-This is a large car park, so there
+above sea level.
+This is a large car park,

 The main tourist trail to the Old Man of

-mountain there for about one mile.
-This part
+the mountain there for about one mile.
+This

-of the trail gains little height until it
+part of the trail gains little height until

-joins the main tourist trail running up from
+it joins the main tourist trail running up

 The image below is of where the top car

-here as it winds its way steadily up the
+trail here as it winds its way steadily up

-you pass on the main trail up.
-You can just
+quarries you pass on the main trail up.
+You

-see the summit cairn from here, where the
+can just see the summit cairn from here,